Attackers actively fool many people these days.

-In this era of the internet and technology it has made our life too easy to communicate or find any information online.
+In this era of the internet and technology.
+It has made our life too easy to communicate or find any information online.
 But every good thing has their side effects.
 One of the side effects in this technological world is Social Engineering Attacks.

 What is Social Engineering Attack?